On P^1-stabilization in unstable motivic homotopy theory: Introduction

 lies in $O(S^{a,2q})$ where $a = min(2p-1,p+2q-1)$. \end{thmintro}

 \begin{remintro} In the body of the text, we will also establish a version of Theorem~\ref{thmintro:freudenthal} when $k$ is a field having characteristic exponent $p > 0$.
-Roughly speaking, the above statement holds after inverting $p$; see Theorem~\ref{thm:beyondthediagonal} for more details. \end{remintro}
+Roughly speaking, the above statement holds after inverting $p$; see Theorem~\ref{thm:beyondthediagonal} for more details.
+Recent unpublished results of F. Morel imply that it should suffice to assume only that $q \geq 1$ as well; see Remarks~\ref{rem:morelimprovement} and \ref{rem:freudenthalhypotheses} for further discussion. \end{remintro}